 Local Community Links:

-In railroad history, the first locomotive to be places into regular service on any American railroad was the “Best Friend of Charleston,” which was built at the West Point Foundry, New York, and came into service on the South Carolina Railroad (now the Southern) in Charleston on December 25, 1830.
+In railroad history, the first locomotive to be placed into regular service on any American railroad was the “Best Friend of Charleston,” which was built at the West Point Foundry, New York, and came into service on the South Carolina Railroad (now the Southern) in Charleston on December 25, 1830.

-North Charleston, where the Amtrak station is located, is a suburban industrial city in Charleston and Dorchester counties.
-Since the early 1900s, this area was set out as a planned industrial community with its growth geared directly to the industrial, military, and business communities.
+North Charleston, where the Amtrak station is located, is a suburban city in Charleston and Dorchester counties.
+Since the early 1900s, this area was set out as a planned industrial community with its growth geared directly to the industrial, military and business communities.
 The Charleston International Airport and the Charleston Air Force Base are both located there.

-Charleston is served by four daily trains.
+Amtrak provides ticketing and baggage services at this station, which is served by four daily trains.